 Even friendly commentators are accordingly not short of suggestions for improvement.
 They typically argue that those civil servants who work most closely with Ministers should:-

-- be assessed much less on their IQ and much more on their ability to 'get things done', to foresee practical problems, to understand the man and woman in the street, to relate to the media:- to conduct the permanent campaign mentioned elsewhere.
+- be assessed much less on their IQ and much more on their ability to 'get things done', to foresee practical problems, to understand the man and woman in the street, to relate to the media:- to conduct the permanent campaign mentioned in Understanding Policy Making.

 - be less complacent.
 They should for instance research, and develop techniques for, working more effectively with Ministers.